Citi® is an advertising partner. This offer and/or promotion may have since changed, expired, or is no longer available.

 You may want to consider a flexible card that lets you earn points with more than one program, too.
 The Chase Sapphire Preferred® Card

-, for example, lets you earn 100,000 bonus points after you spend $4,000 within three months of account opening ($95 annual fee applies).
-That's $1,250 toward travel when you redeem through Chase Ultimate Rewards®.
+, for example, lets you earn 60,000 bonus points after you spend $4,000 within three months of account opening ($95 annual fee applies).
+That's $750 toward travel when you redeem through Chase Ultimate Rewards®.
 You also enjoy benefits such as a $50 annual Ultimate Rewards Hotel Credit, 5x on travel purchased through Chase Ultimate Rewards®, 3x on dining and 2x on all other travel purchases, plus more.
 Get 25% more value when you redeem for travel through Chase Ultimate Rewards®.
-For example, 100,000 points are worth $1,250 toward travel when you redeem through Chase Ultimate Rewards®.
+With Pay Yourself Back℠, your points are worth 25% more during the current offer when you redeem them for statement credits against existing purchases in select, rotating categories.
+Count on Trip Cancellation/Interruption Insurance, Auto Rental Collision Damage Waiver, Lost Luggage Insurance and more.

 Finally, don’t forget about cards that offer flexible travel credit instead of points or miles.
 For example, the Barclaycard Arrival Plus World Elite Mastercard lets you earn 2x miles on all purchases and 70,000 miles after you spend $5,000 on your card within three months of account opening.
 When it comes time to redeem, you can cash in your miles for any type of travel, including airfare with any airline, at a rate of one cent per point.